 I eventually narrowed it down to 10 baked goods that were in most bakeries, as well as some supermarkets, with recipes offered by everyone from bloggers to newspapers to sugar manufacturers to Annabel Langbein, to the almost omnipotent Edmonds Cookery Book.
-In fact a few of these items (scones and Eccles cakes) would be familiar to many in Australia and the UK as well, but I’ve included them here as they seemed to have a significance they don’t in Australia; plus they were huge! – which I think is always important 🙂
+In fact a few of these items (scones and Eccles cakes) would be familiar to most in Australia and the UK as well, but I’ve included them here as they seemed to have a significance they don’t in Australia; plus they were huge! – which I think is always important 🙂

 I’m gradually cooking my way through them, and have pics below of the ones I’ve tried.
 I’m initially sticking to the classic versions rather than modern variations, which means lots of Edmonds recipes.
 So, my ten New Zealand baking classics (plus random thoughts), and in no particular order (I wasn’t brave enough to rank them!) are:

 These I have certainly seen and tried in Australia, but they’re not terribly common, and I don’t remember ever seeing one in a cafe or bakery.
 I came across several of these in cafes, and in supermarkets, and they were generally enormous.
 Two of the recipes below are from bakeries and cafes, and it certainly appears they are ‘a thing’.